Implementation of Trained Factorization Machine Recommendation System on Quantum Annealer: Trained Factorization Machine as QUBO

 To formulate the suggestion process for a picked user represented by the binary vector $\vec{u}^0$, we fix the user part $\vec{u}=\vec{u}^0$ in the input vector $\vec{x}=(\vec{u},\vec{m})$, which reduces the dimension of the corresponding QUBO from $d$ to $n_m$:

 By summing over like terms, we further reduce this equation to

 where the ``offset'' term in the last step is neglected as it does not affect the underlying optimization problem.
-Finally, we can map eq. (\ref{eq:sugproc}) into an $n_m$-dimensional Ising problem as discussed in Sec. \ref{sec:qubo}:
+Finally, we can map eq. (\ref{eq:sugproc}) into an Ising model on the $n_m$-dimensional lattice as discussed in Sec. \ref{sec:qubo}:

 By calculating the ground states and possibly some low-lying excited states of the Ising problem with QA or other algorithms, we can transform the quest of producing high-rating recommendations for the trained FM into the task of finding low-lying energy states for the corresponding Ising problem.